-On the fund financial statements, reported material and supplies inventory is equally offset by nonspendable fund balance in the governmental funds which indicates that it does not constitute available spendable resources even though it is a component of net current assets.
+On the fund financial statements, reported material and supplies inventory is equally offset by nonspendable fund balance in the governmental funds which indicates that it does not constitute available spendable resources to finance future governmental fund expenditures even though it is a component of net current assets.

-Inventory consists of expendable supplies held for consumption, donated food, purchased food and non-food supplies.
+Inventory held for resale consists of expendable supplies held for consumption, donated food, purchased food and non-food supplies.